QuickBooks Blog

 = $120,000

-The equity investors of your company await dividend payments.
-These are the long term investors who seek periodic payments in the form of dividends as a return on the money invested by them in your company.
+Your company's equity investors, who are long term investors, will seek periodic payments in the form of dividends as a return on the money invested by them in your company.

-Likewise, the traders also are keen on receiving dividend payments as they look for short-term gains.
-In addition to this, many administering authorities treat dividend income as tax-free, hence many investors prefer dividends over capital/stock gains as such gains are taxable.
+Traders in your company will also seek dividend payments as they look for short-term gains, and many administering authorities treat dividend income as tax-free, which is why many investors prefer dividends over capital/stock gains as such gains are taxable.

-However, management on the other hand prefers to reinvest surplus earnings in the business.
+Management, on the other hand, will often prefers to reinvest surplus earnings in the business.
 This is because reinvestment of surplus earnings in the profitable investment avenues means increased future earnings for the company, eventually leading to increased future dividends.

-When it comes to investors, they are interested in earning maximum returns on their investments.
-Where they know that management has profitable investment opportunities and have faith in the management’s capabilities, they would want management to retain surplus profits for higher returns.
+Investors are primarily interested in earning maximum returns on their investments.
+When they know that management has profitable investment opportunities and have faith in the management’s capabilities, they will want management to retain surplus profits for higher returns.

 Try QuickBooks Accounting Software for Small Businesses Free for 30 Days